Can you hack your brain to succeed in your goal?

 4. Avoid negative emotions.

 When we feel bad, there are a lot of things happening in our brain.
 You need to guard your emotion.
 If you experience it, just take a break and do something that can bring back your happiness.
 Talk to your officemates, or call a friend.
-This can help divert your attention into something positive.
+This can help divert your attention to something positive.

 5. Make your own space and time.